cariad/gorando/README.md

 }
 ```

-For quick access to common types of pool, there are `LowerAlphabet`, `UpperAlphabet` and `Digits` constants:
+For quick access to common types of pool, there are `LowerAlpha`, `UpperAlpha` and `Digits` constants:

 ```go
 package main